Lector's Notes

 Our gospel, like our first reading, is a dramatic story of undeserved forgiveness and a command to live a life free from sin.

-First reading, Isaiah 43:16-21
+First Reading, Isaiah 43:16-21

 The Historical and Literary Background: This part of the book of Isaiah (chapters 40-55) was written at the end of Judah's 60-year exile in Babylon.
 The people are soon to be allowed to make the journey home, through some inhospitable terrain, to Judah and its capital Jerusalem.
-We know by heart the famous opening couplets of chapter 40, describing God leading that journey: The passage you are to proclaim has that same spirit, with these added details: The larger context shows that Isaiah was blunt in telling Judah it had suffered the exile because it had been unfaithful to the Covenant, and that God was forgiving them by liberating them.
+We know by heart the famous opening couplets of chapter 40, describing God leading that journey:

-Our Liturgical Setting: Judah's situation was, on a national level, like that of the woman in today's gospel, and Jesus' response to her situation is as new, as God's response to Judah's distress in Babylon.
+Our Liturgical Setting: Judah's situation was, on a national level, like that of the woman in today's gospel, and Jesus' response to her situation is as surprising as God's response to Judah's distress in Babylon.

 Your Proclamation: You're a prophet speaking for God trying to encourage a dispirited people.
 So: